ash0080/gun.doc.cn/GUN-Todo-Tutorial.md

       form.addEventListener('submit', function (event) {
         // Get the input element.
         var input = form.querySelector('input')
-        // Tell GUN to store an object, with as title the value of the input element and a done flag set to false. gun.set({title: input.value, done: false})
+        // Tell GUN to store an object,
+        // with as title the value of the input element and a done flag set to false. todos.set({title: input.value, done: false})
         // Clear the input element, so the user is free to enter more todos. input.value = ''
         // Prevent default form submit handling.